Flunzmas/gym-autokey/README.md

 2. Start the tactic server by executing `scripts/tactic_server.py`.
 It creates the _TacticSelector_ that loads your trained model and uses it to predict tactics given the forwarded goal ASTs (Communication between tactic server and KeY is realized using a socket connection on port 6767, see `gym-autokey/envs/config.py`).

 3. Evaluate your model, optionally pitting it against KeY's built-in auto mode, by executing `scripts/evaluate.py <po_file>`.
-Replace `<po_file>` with the name of any of the PO files (see `data/po_files/name_explanation.md` for an explanation of what the different po files offer).
+Replace `<po_file>` with the name of any of the PO files (see `data/po_files/name_explanation.md` for an explanation of what the different po files offer), including the ones you created earlier by splitting the available data into a training and a test set.
 A performance overview is printed to the terminal.

 # Attribution